 Besides sunblock, you should also safeguard your eyes with some sunglasses.
 You want to ensure these block both UVA and UVB rays to keep your peepers healthy.
 A strap attached to the arms of the sunglasses should hopefully prevent your glasses from tipping right off your face and disappearing in the water forever.

 Hot yoga can get quite toasty, up to 90 degrees Fahrenheit, and any good workout will have you sweating.
 What we’re saying is your yoga clothes are probably already soaked by the time you’re done exercising.
 If they get wet from the water, then that’s not the end of the world either.
+Tim has more paddle board yoga clothing tips in What to Wear for Paddleboard Yoga.

 You certainly want moisture-wicking fabrics so your clothes don’t feel damp, sticky, and tight.
 Shop for brands like Onzie and Jala Clothing, as they manufacture gear that’s just for SUP yogis like yourself.